Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # Project Description

-This project connects the MQ135 sensor board to an Arduino-based controller to calibrate it outside and then monitor inside air quality, primarily CO2, using one or any combination of the following options:
+This project connects the MQ135 sensor board to an Arduino-based controller to calibrate it outdoors and then monitor inside air quality, primarily CO2, using one or any combination of the following options:

 a.
 Computer via usb to Arduino IDE